Dopamine and serotonin are neurotransmitters. They are both involved in depression, digestion, and sleep.

-Researchers have been studying the link between serotonin and depression for more than five decades.
-While they initially believed that low serotonin levels caused depression, they now know that isn’t the case.
+Researchers have been studying the link between serotonin and depression for more than 5 decades.
+While they initially thought that low serotonin levels caused depression, they

 The reality is more complicated.
 While low serotonin doesn’t necessarily cause depression, increasing serotonin through the use of selective serotonin reuptake inhibitors (SSRIs) is one of the most effective treatments for depression.
-However, they do take some time to work.
+However, such medications do take some time to work.

-Experts evaluate something’s potential to cause addition by looking at the speed, intensity, and reliability of the dopamine release it causes in your brain.
-It doesn’t take long for your brain to associate certain behaviors or substances with a rush of dopamine.
+Experts evaluate something’s potential to cause addiction by looking at the speed, intensity, and reliability of the dopamine release it causes in the brain.
+It doesn’t take long for a person’s brain to associate certain behaviors or substances with a rush of dopamine.

-Over time, your dopamine system may be less reactive to the substance or activity that used to cause a big rush.
+Over time, a person’s dopamine system may be less reactive to the substance or activity that used to cause a big rush.
 For example, someone might need to consume more of a drug to achieve the same effects that a smaller amount used to provide.

-Experts also believe that a dysfunction of the dopamine system plays a role in:
+Besides Parkinson’s disease, experts also think that a dysfunction of the dopamine system may be involved in:

-More specifically, the researchers found low serotonin binding among people with obsessive-compulsive disorder (OCD) and social anxiety disorder.
-This results in less available serotonin in the brain.
+More specifically, the researchers found low serotonin binding in specific brain areas among people with obsessive-compulsive disorder (OCD) and social anxiety disorder.

-In addition, they found that people with autism are more likely to have lower levels of serotonin in certain areas of the brain.
+In addition, they found that people with autism spectrum disorder are more likely to have lower levels of serotonin in certain areas of the brain.